Murder of Sara Sharif: Trial

 A burns and plastic surgeon provided evidence, saying that Sara had been burnt on the buttocks by a clothes iron, causing "significant physical and psychological discomfort".
 He said that though he could not provide an exact date for the injury, he believed it between two and six weeks before her death.
 There was no evidence of leftover adhesive near the wound, suggesting that the wound was neglected.
 Sara's feet were also scalded by a liquid.
 Tim De Meyer, the chief constable of Surrey Police, said that Sara's death was "a crime of the most unimaginable and unspeakable evil" and that the case was "about as bad as I have ever seen."
 Mark Chapman, a detective chief superintendent in Surrey Police, said that he had never seen "such horrific suffering of a young person" in his 30-year career.

-In November 2024, Urfan accepted "full responsibility" for causing Sara's death.
+In November 2024, Urfan accepted "full responsibility" for causing Sara's death in court during cross-examination.
 He called himself the "worst parent on the planet" and admitted during cross-examination that he mistreated Sara, but said that Beinash was "the true villain of the piece" and accused her of assaulting him.
 On 11 December 2024, Urfan and Beinash were found guilty of murdering Sara.
 Malik was found not guilty of murder but was found guilty of causing or allowing the death of a child.
 On 17 December 2024, Urfan was sentenced to life imprisonment with a minimum term of 40 years, while Beinash was sentenced to life imprisonment with a minimum term of 33 years.
 Malik was sentenced to 16 years.

 Imprisonment

 On 1 January 2025, Urfan, while serving his sentence at HM Prison Belmarsh, was ambushed in his cell by two inmates who attacked him by slitting his throat with a tuna can lid.
 Urfan sustained non-life threatening injuries to his face and neck.
 He was treated inside the prison and was not transported to a hospital.
 After the attack, Urfan was transferred to HM Prison Frankland under heavy security.
+On 14 August 2026, the Crown Prosecution Service confirmed that the two inmates involved in the attack at Belmarsh had been charged with attempting to murder Urfan, along with offences under section 18.

 While incarcerated at HM Prison Bronzefield, Beinash was reported to have become good friends with Lucy Letby, a former neonatal nurse convicted of murdering seven infants.
 The two women played cards together and talked frequently.
 They were housed in the same secure unit to protect them from other inmates.